telefonicaid/fiware-pep-steelskin/README.md

 ```
 {"level":"info","message":"Right Attempt MATCHED HEADER Service smartcity | ResponseStatus=200 | Token=gAAAAABnBPgPrgwpcAkbQOZIryu5ADUIScyorN3vbPYbTJxTE5AF3RO1y25Tf-sL3EKzvfr_1U3u8IL8ylB4e4B_vD5yZjc9rnrSIqoiC77B7uZ1O1xZCyukq_MkjRxJLqA9yQ5lQtAQCC6ig7Kn5uPhpPD-mhVb7kyQjUw1QjtCiyP7UKXZvKU | Origin=172.17.0.22 | UserId=753b954985bf460fabbd6953c71d50c7 | UserName=adm1 | ServiceId=9f710408f5944c3993db600810e97c83 | Service=smartcity | SubServiceId=/ | SubService=/ | Action=read | Path=/v2/entities | Query={\"limit\":\"15\",\"offset\":\"0\",\"options\":\"count\"} | Body={} | Date=2024-10-08T09:25:30.441Z","timestamp":"2024-10-08T09:25:30.441Z"}
 ```
+Account log has three modes: `all`, `matched`, `wrong`.
+First one `all` includes right and wrong access regardles if matches or not.
+Second one `matched` includes all wrong and just rigth matches acess.
+And `wrong` monde only includes all wrong access, regardless is maches or not with patterns.

 ```
 * `config.componentName`: name of the component that will be used to compose the FRN that will identify the resource to be accessed.
 E.g.: `orion`.